Xanex-JS/ShotSpotter/readme.md

 # Important

-This script is undergoing development, which will include broken permissions and HTTP Requests due to it not being ready for release.
+You will need a duty system to detect if a cop is on-duty or not.

-This is the development branch
+Feel Free to download my duty script for QTARGET (Permissions has been given to re-upload by the development team at QTARGET.)

 # Information

 This script now supports Blips

 Support for SnailyCADV4 by https://github.com/Dev-CasperTheGhost API Will be implemented soon!